 A trademark registration issued by the United States Patent and Trademark Office (USPTO) is prima facie evidence of (1) the validity of the registered trademark, (2) your ownership of the registered trademark, and (3) your nationwide right to use the registered trademark in commerce in connection with the products/services listed in your trademark registration.
-These benefits are extraordinarily helpful should you ever have to file a lawsuit against an individual or business that you believe is infringing upon your trademark.
-They are also quite valuable in the unfortunate event that you are ever sued for trademark infringement.
+These benefits are extraordinarily helpful should you ever have to file a lawsuit against an individual or business that you believe is infringing your trademark.
+They’re also quite valuable in the unfortunate event that you’re ever sued for trademark infringement.

 I Can Help With United States Trademark Registration